 In terms of delivering our cases we follow the Virtual Product Demo concept, in that we virtually take the learner with us to factories, R&D studios, exhibitions and laboratories and give them interesting demos explained by real-world experts with challenging problems to solve.
-In all cases we show them high quality, interactive videos and often 3D objects and panoramas so that they can interrogate them and even participate in digital, virtual factory tours ([8] and [11] and).
+In all cases we show them high quality, interactive videos and often 3D objects and panoramas so that they can interrogate them and even participate in digital, virtual factory tours, or human body tours, as in the case of the biomedical engineering programs and eBooks ([8] and [11]).

 In terms of challenging to learn and investigate the illustrated case further we give several direct URL (web) contacts, e-mail addresses so that the learner can get in touch with key contacts and start to collaborate.
-We focus our questions and address exciting engineering, management, and computing science/ IT (Information Technology) issues.
+We focus our questions and address exciting engineering, management, and computing science/ IT (Information Technology), and in the case of the medical programs, biomedical engineering issues.
 This approach helps distance learners as well as educators to work with the material in real-world classroom and/or virtually web-networked teams.